-If you receive a letter notifying you of an allegation of academic misconduct, do not ignore it.
+If you receive an email notifying you of an allegation of academic misconduct, do not ignore it.
 It truly benefits you to be involved in the investigatory process.

-Once there is a suspected case of academic misconduct, the student, department chair, and Coordinator of Academic Misconduct are contacted.
-The student and coordinator then have a meeting.
-Depending on the outcome of the meeting, the case either ends or is presented to a committee.
-For more detail regarding the investigatory process, see Policy III:00:08 and T.C.A. § 4-5-101.
+The student and DSAE then have a meeting.
+Depending on the outcome of the meeting, the case either ends or is presented to the Academic Misconduct Committee.
+For more detail regarding the investigatory process, see Policy 312 and T.C.A. § 4-5-101.

 Students found responsible for committing an act of academic misconduct, either directly or indirectly, through participation or assistance, are assigned appropriate sanctions.
 The faculty member has the authority to assign an appropriate grade for the exercise or examination, or to assign an F in the course, as is proportional to the nature and extent of academic misconduct.
 Outside of the grade penalty, there are numerous potential disciplinary sanctions that may be imposed for those found to have committed academic misconduct.
 These penalties include, but are not limited to: verbal or written reprimand, probation, suspension, or expulsion from MTSU.

 - Purdue University Online Writing Lab (OWL).
 This is an extremely helpful site with both MLA and APA Style Formatting information.

 - How Not To Plagiarize.
 The University of Toronto has provided this resource to help students avoid committing plagiarism.